 Rebooking and Refunds

-If your flight was canceled, you also have the choice of taking an alternative flight, organized by Austrian Airlines, to get you to your destination.
+If your flight was cancelled, you also have the choice of taking an alternative flight, organised by Austrian Airlines, to get you to your destination.
 You can learn more about rebooking and refunds here.

 - Is the world's most successful flight compensation company.